-Second, we will give you an overview of available verification and validation methods, besides testing, such as review, analysis, and simulations.
+Second, we will give you an overview of available verification and validation methods, besides testing, including review, analysis and simulations.
 We will also provide clear examples for each of the presented V&V methods.

-Third, you will learn how you can reuse existing traditional V&V methods by merging them with new methods specific to cybersecurity.
+Third, you will learn how you can reuse existing traditional V&V methods by merging them with specific to cybersecurity new methods.
 Moreover, you will learn why including cybersecurity in the V&V strategy is necessary to ensure systems are meeting requirements.

 At last, we will provide you with some questions derived from ASPICE, which should be considered in the V&V strategy and make you aware of how cybersecurity impacts your V&V approach.